alexscheitlin/lottery-dapp/README.md

 # Lottery dApp
-This branch is created for demonstrating how the lottery behaves with no winners and how the jackpot is carried over to the next lottery.
+This branch is created for demonstrating how the lottery behaves with one winner and how the jackpot is paid out.

 ## Demo Setting
 1. Ganache is running on port 8541